atlas-brown/rt/implementation.md

 **Implementation Approaches:**

 Use whole stream reasoning to directly model `tr`, to avoid the complexity introduced by "\n" in the character sets.
-If the input is line-based `r`, whose alphabet does not contain "\n", we can transform it into a whole-stream-based input `(r\n)*r(\n)?`.
+If the input is line-based `r`, whose alphabet does not contain "\n", we can transform it into a whole-stream-based input `(r\n)*(r(\n)?)?`.
 Note: We assume every stream is finite.
 We cannot handle the infinite line stream like the output of `yes`.

 **FST Construction:**
 - Expand character set1 and character set2 to a list of characters.
 If the length of expanded character set1 is greater than the length of expanded character set2, then repeat appending the last character of expanded character set2 to the end of expanded character set2 until the length of expanded character set2 is equal to the length of expanded character set1.